google-gemini/cookbook/README.md

 ## Official SDKs
 The Gemini API is a REST API.
 You can call the API using a command line tool like `curl` (and you can find REST examples [here](https://github.com/google-gemini/cookbook/tree/main/quickstarts/rest)) , or by using one of our official SDKs:
-* [Python](https://github.com/google/generative-ai-python) - Note: all the notebooks in this cookbook install the Python SDK for you.
+* [Python](https://github.com/google/generative-ai-python) - Note: all the notebooks in this cookbook install the Python SDK for you, and this cookbook is the best place to find Python examples.
 * [Node.js](https://github.com/google/generative-ai-js)
 * [Dart (Flutter)](https://github.com/google/generative-ai-dart)
 * [Android](https://github.com/google/generative-ai-android)